1964 Monson Motor Lodge protests: Legal hearings

-As a result, following a two-day hearing, Florida Chief Justice John Milton Bryan Simpson ordered that blacks be allowed to eat at two restaurants in St. Augustine.
-Holstead's testimony was punctuated by his pleading the fifth about 30 times on one day.
+As a result, following a two-day hearing, Federal District Judge John Milton Bryan Simpson ordered that blacks be allowed to eat at two restaurants in St. Augustine.
+Holstead Manucy's testimony was punctuated by his pleading the fifth about 30 times on one day.
 The SCLC attempted to show that a conspiracy existed to prevented enforcement of the new law.
 Brock testified that when he had first begun serving blacks and had been picketed, he had asked Manucy to "get the[m]...off his back".
 When Manucy denied having that kind of influence, Brock had disbelieved him, saying "you are the kingfish with these people".
 However, he told the court, it had not done any good, and the Monson continued to be picketed.
 When Simpson pressed Brock to state who was with Manucy on these occasions, Brock requested that the judge not make him answer, telling Simpson, "you put me in an unpleasant position when you ask me this.
 I am a little bit afraid to be talking like this."
 Simpson ordered Brock to receive a bodyguard for the remainder of the hearings.

 Simpson's judgment was as the first federal ruling under the new Act, a "landmark", argues Warren.
 All parties were ordered to refrain from further violation; Brock and his colleagues were to desegregate again in accordance with the law and "regardless of threats".
 (Note: Simpson also rejected a case of contempt that had been brought against Bryant on the grounds that the State Governor could not be held responsible for the police's failure to uphold the law; he also transferred all the pending cases regarding civil rights protesters into Federal jurisdiction.)
 Brock did so, despite threats from the KKK.
 On the evening of July 23, business leaders met at the Monson to discuss the legal options available to them.
 One strategy decided on was to allow themselves to be summonsed, as this might also persuade a judge to condemn the KKK picketing.
 The following morning, two white men threw a molotov cocktail into the lobby of the Monson, causing damage valued at $3,000 (adjusted for inflation).
 For the rest of the day, comments Colburn, "those businesses who had not started turning blacks away now did".